Mlaiel/iacherie/distribution/config/README.md

 # ⚙️ Configuration Management Engine - Enterprise Configuration Hub

-**Centralized Configuration System for Ainflue Distribution Platform**
+**Centralized Configuration System for IA Chérie Distribution Platform**

 ## 🎯 Overview

-The Configuration Management Engine is a comprehensive centralized configuration system that manages all settings, parameters, and configurations across the entire Ainflue distribution ecosystem.
+The Configuration Management Engine is a comprehensive centralized configuration system that manages all settings, parameters, and configurations across the entire IA Chérie distribution ecosystem.
 This module ensures consistent, secure, and scalable configuration management for 65+ platforms, 53 AI agents, and enterprise-grade operations.

 ## 🚀 Key Features